Protect your enterprise data using Windows Information Protection (WIP)

-Ability to wipe corporate data from devices while leaving personal data alone.
+Ability to wipe corporate data from Intune MDM enrolled devices while leaving personal data alone.

 Use of audit reports for tracking issues and remedial actions.

-Integration with your existing management system (Microsoft Intune, System Center Configuration Manager, or your current mobile device management (MDM) system) to configure, deploy, and manage WIP for your company.
+Integration with your existing management system (Microsoft Intune, Microsoft Endpoint Configuration Manager, or your current mobile device management (MDM) system) to configure, deploy, and manage Windows Information Protection for your company.

 Why use WIP?

-WIP gives you a new way to manage data policy enforcement for apps and documents, along with the ability to remove access to enterprise data from both enterprise and personal devices (after enrollment in an enterprise management solution, like Intune).
+Windows Information Protection is the mobile application management (MAM) mechanism on Windows 10.
+WIP gives you a new way to manage data policy enforcement for apps and documents on Windows 10 desktop operating systems, along with the ability to remove access to enterprise data from both enterprise and personal devices (after enrollment in an enterprise management solution, like Intune).

 Change the way you think about data policy enforcement.
 As an enterprise admin, you need to maintain compliance in your data policy and data access.
-WIP helps make sure that your enterprise data is protected on both corporate and employee-owned devices, even when the employee isn’t using the device.
+Windows Information Protection helps protect enterprise on both corporate and employee-owned devices, even when the employee isn't using the device.
 When employees create content on an enterprise-protected device, they can choose to save it as a work document.
-If it's a work document, it becomes locally-maintained as enterprise data.
+If it's a work document, it becomes locally maintained as enterprise data.